Our Programs & Events

 Roger Ahlgrim as Frank Danielsen

-Christmas Open House
+Christmas Open House (December 7th 2025)

-Every year we open the Clayson House Museum to invite guests to see the house’s Christmas decorations.
+Every year, we open the Clayson House Museum to invite guests to see the house’s Christmas decorations.
 Each year we try to use a different decorating theme.

-Punch and cookies are served and holiday music is played.
+Punch and cookies are served while holiday music is played.
 The museum is open from 1:00 to 4:00.
 Of course, you can visit the museum every Sunday through the New Year or come on Tuesdays from 9 a.m. to 4 p.m and Thursdays from 12 p.m. to 4 p.m. to see the holiday decorations, though treats are served only at the Open House.

 There is no charge for the Open House.
 Volunteers are asked to bake cookies for that Sunday event.